embernova/adam-lowry-design/src/pages/index.md

 actionText: Get In touch
 main:
   preHeading: Thanks for visiting
-  heading: Don’t be shy, let’s talk about
+  heading: Don’t be shy.
+Let’s talk about
   actionText: Get In Touch
   headingOptions:
     - Harry Potter